-Promise the Children supports universal Pre-school for all from birth to kindergarten, accessible year round, with an extended day to accommodate low-wage working parents.
-By educating our youngest citizens, each will be able to learn in school, and contribute to our society, and together they will build the future stability of our democracy.
+Promise the Children supports universal early education for all from birth to kindergarten.
+We support extended day care, open year round, to accommodate working parents.
+By giving all of our youngest citizens good preparation for kindergarten, they will develop their potential, and contribute to our society.
+Together they will build the future stability of our democracy.

 - 65% of parents with children under 5 years old are in the work force (Kids Count Data taken from U.S. Census).
-The low and minimum wages cannot cover the cost of licensed, regulated early education or day care.
+The low and minimum wages that most parents earn cannot cover the cost of licensed, regulated early education or day care.

-- Estimated of large numbers of children are not enrolled in licensed pre-school.
+- Large numbers of children are not enrolled in licensed day care.
 Too many parents must place their children in unlicensed, unregulated child care where they may experience neglect, abuse, trauma and stress that are exceedingly difficult and may be impossible to heal.

 - The brain of a growing child develops prior to his/her entry into kindergarten.
-By denying free quality preschool, many children fail to learn enough to cope with kindergarten and grade school, and gradually they fall far behind.
+By denying free quality early education, many children fail to learn enough to cope with kindergarten and grade school, and gradually they fall far behind.

 Kids Count Date Center estimates that 4.3 million children found no space in a preschool in 2013.

 Results (The Power to End Poverty) estimates that only 1 in 7 eligible children living in poverty receives financial assistance for their child to attend an existing preschool.
 Most likely they must rely on unlicensed and often unsafe childcare situations.

 As part of President Johnson’s War on Poverty announced in the 1960s, Jule Meyer Sugarman, a Unitarian Universalist, developed Head Start and became its first Administrator.
 The program grew to serve 560,000 three- and four-year olds during Jule’s five-year tenure, providing children of low-income families with a comprehensive program to meet their emotional, social, health, nutritional and psychological needs.